Green Bay's Air Gateway: Connecting Lambeau to the World

 Nicolet Airport

-What airlines serve Green Bay Austin Straubel International Airport?
+What airlines operate out of Green Bay Austin Straubel International Airport (GRB)?